 But if seeking to be justified in Christ, we ourselves also have been found sinners, is Christ then a minister of sin?
 Never may it be!
 For if I build again these things that I had torn down, I PROVE MYSELF A TRANSGRESSOR. - Galatians 2:17-18

 Justified by Faith

-The Trinitarian will not understand that to be justified by faith means to obey Yahshua by following his example by living as he lived.
+The Trinitarian will not understand that to be justified by faith means to obey Christ by following his example by living as he lived.
 He lived by faith.
 To be found a sinner by seeking to be justified by faith negates that Christ is in charge of your life.
 “Is Christ the minister of sin?”

-How many times do you hear the pew warmer say they are justified by the blood of Christ by his death and resurrection, yet hearing nothing about repentance, or faith?
+How many times do you hear the indoctrinated pew warmer say they are justified by the blood of Christ by his death and resurrection, yet hearing nothing about repentance, or faith?

 This is in direct contradiction to the Apostle’s teaching.

 Therefore, HAVING BEEN JUSTIFIED BY FAITH, we have peace with God through our Lord Jesus Christ, through whom also we have access BY FAITH into this grace in which we stand; and we boast in the hope of the glory of God. – Romans 5:1-2

 The Trinitarian will state that we are not justified by anything we do.
 It is not about faith, but only by “the blood” of Christ.
 They believe that justification is about a ransom that has been paid.
 They will say God does not look at anything in the person, but something that has been done for the person (the blood) paid for their sin.